A to Z guide to living in the UK and Southampton

 If you live in a shared house, a separate tenancy agreement (contract) would normally mean your room is classified as a separately occupied place.
 If you have a television in your room, you will need your own TV licence.

 If your house is classed as one place shared by all tenants, you will only need one TV licence for the property.
 A joint tenancy agreement (contract) would normally indicate that there is only one separately occupied place.

 The charge for the TV licence is £145.50 for a colour licence.
 You will need to renew your licence every year.
 It is a criminal offence to watch TV without a licence and could lead to prosecution and a fine of up to £1,000.

 For more information on TV licences visit www.tvlicensing.co.uk

 Southampton Solent University is located in the heart of the city which makes it an ideal place to live in.
-For that reason, you may not need to use the public transports very often while studying with us.
-However, if you do, there are two main bus companies in Southampton, Bluestar and First.
+For that reason, you may not need to use public transport very often while studying with us.
+However, if you do, there are two main bus companies in Southampton: Bluestar and First.